Atomu2014/product-nets/README.md

 ## Practical Issues

 In this section we select some discussions from my emails and issues to share.

+``Note``: 2 advanced discussions about overfitting of adam and performance gain of DNNs are presented in the [extended version](https://github.com/Atomu2014/product-nets-distributed).
+You are welcomed to discuss relavant problems through issues or emails.

 ### 1. Sparse Regularization (L2)